-While many people feel uncomfortable driving at night, most of us don’t think about how well we are able to see during twilight times.
-But, according to the May issue of Optometry and Vision Science, a simple testing method has been developed to identify people who have decreased visual acuity (clarity or sharpness of vision) under these lower light conditions.
+While many people feel uncomfortable driving at night, most of us don’t think about how well we are able to see during the evening.
+According to Optometry and Vision Science, a simple testing method has been developed to identify people who have decreased visual acuity (clarity or sharpness of vision) under these lower light conditions.

-“Typically eye chart visual acuity is measured at light levels that approximate daylight (photopic) vision conditions,” explains Anthony Adams, OD, PhD, Editor-in-Chief of Optometry and Vision Science, which is the official journal of the American Academy of Optometry.
-“However, twilight vision or vision at dusk (mesopic vision) can be noticeably worse for some people and especially for patients with eye problems.
+“Typically, eye chart visual acuity is measured at light levels that approximate daylight (photopic) vision conditions,” explains Anthony Adams, OD, PhD, Editor-in-Chief of Optometry and Vision Science, which is the official journal of the American Academy of Optometry.
+“However, twilight vision or vision at dusk (mesopic vision) can be noticeably worse for some people, especially for patients with eye problems.”

-Studies show that the density of macular pigment affects the quality of people’s sight – not just visual acuity but how well they are able to detect contrast sensitivity and see in low light conditions.
-EyePromise macular health vitamins have been proven to contain the highest levels of dietary zeaxanthin and other essential ingredients proven to maximize vision performance.
+Studies show that the health of macular pigment, a protective pigment found in the part of the retina responsible for high-definition vision, affects the quality of people’s sight, including how well they are able to see in low light conditions.
+EyePromise macular health vitamins like Screen Shield Pro have been proven to increase this natural protection and improve visual performance measures like clarity and ability to see in low light.